Digital Marketing Strategies and Ideas for Startups in 2023

 2. Inbound Marketing/SEO

-A solid base of helpful content can also be the cornerstone of a successful inbound marketing campaign.
+A solid base of helpful content can also be the cornerstone of a successful inbound digital marketing for startups.
 You’ve done the research and produced great content for your buyers for your content marketing campaign.
 Now make it do double duty by earning some SEO credit.

 The trick is to balance SEO content techniques with user experience.
 SEO content, which employs strategic placement of keywords throughout the content, can come off as awkward.
 You want good, relevant, resourceful and helpful content that reads well, so keep that balance in mind with all your content.
-The idea, after all, is to try and get people to link to your pages.
+The idea, after all, is to try and get people to create backlinks to your startup website.
 This can happen in any number of ways, including organically, through guest posting, and via social media promotion.
+You can check the startup SEO services page to download my SEO growth program that outlines the most common link building and SEO strategies.

 3. Social Media Marketing

-Because of its rich targeting potential and wide reach, Facebook marketing funnels remains one of the most effective ways to generate leads in B2B and B2C world.
+Because of its rich targeting potential and wide reach, Facebook marketing funnels remains one of the most effective ways to generate leads in B2B and B2C world and should be a part of your startup digital marketing strategy.
 It’s also the least expensive among the other social networks like Linkedin and Twitter.
-Over 60 percent of startup marketers plan to increase their Facebook Advertising efforts, according to a 2016 report.
+Over 60 percent of startup marketers plan to increase their Facebook Advertising efforts, according to a 2021 report.

 You’ll need to identify your target persona and the companies you are going after and then create that profile on Facebook Ad Manager.
 You can also set up a remarketing pixel and target your website visitors and lookalike audiences to make the profile targeted and relevant.
 That way, you’ll maximize ROI and, depending on your marketing objectives, you can create campaigns that: